 Have you ever wondered what to say to your child instead of ‘stop crying?’

-If you have kids, you will know what it’s like to be in that moment where you simply do not have time for tears.
+If you have kids, you will know what it’s like to be in that moment where you do not have time for tears.
 Maybe they no longer feel like scooting their way home, but they don’t want to push it either.
 Have they fallen on the floor in the grocery store and have attached themselves to your ankle, like a human mop?

-The question is, is it OK to tell your toddler to not cry?
+The question is, is it OK to tell your toddler not to cry?
 Are you wondering what to say instead of ‘stop crying’?

 In this post, we are going to take a look!